 Do ungulates act as seed-dispersers?

-We collected a total of 20 deer scats (pellet groups) and 31 pig scats from a number of limestone forest sites.
+We collected a total of 20 deer scats (pellet groups) and 31 pig scats from a number of karst limestone forest sites.
 Because very few seedlings emerged from the deer scats, analysis was focused on pig scats, and germination from deer scats is thus only briefly described here.
 Only four of the 20 deer scats collected had seedlings that appeared to have germinated after endozoochory.
 One scat had eight C. papaya seedlings and one scat had one Passiflora suberosa seedling.
-The other species that germinated were and one Vitex parviflora, and one Mikania micrantha, whose seed may have blown into the seedling tray (ISSG 2012).
+The other species that germinated were one Vitex parviflora, and one Mikania micrantha, whose seed may have blown into the seedling tray (ISSG 2012).
 Alternatively, the seed could have been ingested accidentally, as this species does not have an edible fruit.

 A greater abundance and diversity of seedlings emerged from collected pig scats.
 To determine if germination was significantly different between pig and deer scats, a binomial test was run between the total number of seedlings (11) from the 20 deer scats and the total number of seedlings (802) from 20 randomly selected pig scats.
 P < 0.001 for k = 11 successes.